Table of Contents

+To learn more about the Personal Care Services program, click here.
 To apply for the Personal Care Services program, one must contact their local Department of Human Services.
 For more information, call 800-472-2622 or click here to find the local office in your county.
 A caseworker will do an initial assessment to determine personal care needs of the applicant.
 Eligible applicants must have an annual assessment for ongoing services.

 If one is not currently on Medicaid, you must first apply and be found eligible for Medicaid.
 You can apply online here or apply in person at the social service office in your county.